appsody/website/content/docs/stacks/test.md

 # Testing Stacks

-After you create, or update a stack, the next consideration is to test the stack to check that it meets your needs.
+After you create or update a stack, the next consideration is to test the stack to check that it meets your needs.
 To validate a stack in your local Appsody development environment, use the Appsody CLI validate command.
-Validate performs several operations to ensure every aspect of your stack is tested.
+Validation performs several operations to ensure every aspect of your stack is tested.

 ---